-Sources: FAA TAF, 2019 - 2029; FAA Aerospace Forecast, 2019 - 2039; Woods & Poole, 2021; Kimley-Horn, 2021
+Sources: IASP Inventory Form, 2020; FAA TAF, 2019 - 2039; FAA Aerospace Forecast, 2019 - 2039; Woods & Poole, 2021; Kimley-Horn, 2021

-7.1.8.
-Based Aircraft Forecast
+7.3.4.
+Based Aircraft Forecasts

-Based aircraft are operational and air-worthy aircraft based on an-airport for most of the year.
-Baseline based aircraft counts for nonprimary airports were sourced from the FAA's National Based Aircraft Inventory Program (basedaircraft.com).
-These data were selected over airport-reported or other online sources of based aircraft as they are counts used by the FAA to determine National Plan of Integrated Airport Systems (NPIAS) eligibility, allocate appropriate federal funding, and determine systemwide improvement needs.
-However, aviation forecasting was delayed due to the COVID-19 pandemic so based aircraft reports are from 2020 instead of 2019.
-As a result, based aircraft forecasts are 19-year forecasts (2020-2039) instead of 20-year forecasts (2019-2039).
-For non-NPIAS and primary airports, baseline data was collected for based aircraft reported by airports on the IASP Inventory & Data Form.
+Based aircraft are operational and airworthy aircraft based on an airport for most of the year.
+Baseline based aircraft counts for nonprimary NPIAS airports were sourced from the FAA's National Based Aircraft Inventory Program (basedaircraft.com).
+These data were selected over airport-reported or other online sources of based aircraft as they are counts used by the FAA to determine NPIAS eligibility, allocate appropriate federal funding, and determine systemwide improvement needs.
+For non-NPIAS and primary airports, which are not included in the FAA's National Based Aircraft Inventory Program, baseline data was collected for based aircraft reported by airports on the IASP Inventory & Data Form.
+Note that due to the delay in preparing the aviation forecasts due to the COVID-19 pandemic, based aircraft reports are from 2020 instead of 2019.
+As a result, based aircraft forecasts are 19-year forecasts (2020-2039) instead of 20-year forecasts (2019-2039) like those prepared for all other indicators.
 The following five methodologies were used to estimate future based aircraft activity:

 - Population Methodology

-- PCPI Methodology
+- Per Capita Personal Income Methodology

 - Socioeconomic Blend Methodology

-- TAF Methodology
+- Terminal Area Forecast Methodology

 - GA Hours Forecast Methodology